dodonas/DockerSparkKafka_FinalProj_Afeka/README.md

 If required, a Kafka streaming environment can also be created that is integrated with the Spark cluster.
 This has to be manually installed and configured.
  Instructions for installing Kafka are in [README_KAFKA.md](./README_KAFKA.md)

-An example of running a continuous aggregate query in Spark receiving data from a Kafka topic is provided in [README_KAFKA_EXAMPLE.md](./README_KAFKA_EXAMPLE.md)

 ## Shared JupyterLab Notebooks Folder ##